 The DataPool plug-in is a scene plug-in that manages the DataPool mechanism and data transfer in the scene level (i.e. manages the DataFields/values/registered plug-ins table).

-- A Note: This plug-in is located in: Plugins -> Scene plug-ins -> Data - (i) Information: DataPool plug-ins only work properly on a single channel on the same machine.
+(i) Information: DataPool plug-ins only work properly on a single channel on the same machine.

 DataPool Properties